ermalaliraj/connect4/readme.md

 2. Business Logic Layer
 	* Data Access
-	    * `H2` database, `EntityManager` and the `DAO package` for accessing the data to the `DB`.<br> In this layer we convert `Enitity` objects to `DTOs` so the application in the higher layers can speak only __DTO language__.
+	    * `H2` database, `EntityManager` and the `DAO package` for accessing the data to the `DB`.<br> In this layer we convert `Enitity` objects to `DTOs` so the application in the higher layers can speak only _DTO language_.
 	* Service layer
 	    * The layer which first handles game logic (using canvas package) then handles the persistence of data in the DB (using dao package). <br>
 	This is the transactional layer.
 Transactions are configured in the file `spring-context.xml` using AOP.
 3. WebService / REST Layer.
-    * The classes responsible for exposing the code as  RESTFul WebService.
+    * The classes responsible for exposing the code as `RESTFul WebService`.
 We decided to reply XML message.
 4. Api
     * `Requests/Responses/DTOs` to reply to the caller.